ibotech34/alx-system_engineering-devops/0x02-shell_redirections/README.md

-adding command inside the folder
+adding command inside the folder is nice